SAoME/gb-toolbox/README.md

 ## Known Bugs:

-* Shortcodes don't appear on PM forms, only appear on forms inside modals.
 * Some Guide shortcodes are placeholders, they will be replaced with real guides as they are recommended by users.
 * The script doesn't work anymore once a post or comment has been submitted.
 Haven't been able to debug this yet.